 When it comes to fertility, there are many who claim that bee pollen can increase estrogen levels and stimulate ovarian function.
-And if you overlook the fact that these claims all cite rat studies, there might be additional reason to skip out on this so-called fertility superfood.
+And if you overlook the fact that these claims all cite rat studies, there might be an additional reason to skip out on this so-called fertility superfood.

 One of the flavonoids found in bee pollen, chrysin, is an aromatase inhibitor.
 This simply means that it has the ability to block the conversion of testosterone into estrogen.
 So based on this property, bee pollen doesn’t increase estrogen levels at all.

 As a side note, those who are allergic to bees or honey or have a history of asthma or allergies should avoid bee pollen.
-Serious allergic reactions, difficulty breathing and even anaphylactic shock can occur.
+Serious allergic reactions, difficulty breathing, and even anaphylactic shock can occur.